samsonchen15/Restaurant_Data_Extraction/README.md

 ## Deployment

 The Python script can be deployed on a range of cloud service platforms, including Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-It can harness the capabilities of cloud computing to streamline and optimize the data extraction processes.
+It can harness the capabilities of cloud computing to streamline and optimize the data extraction process.
 Some of the key capabilities include:

 **Scalability:** Ability to easily scale computing power up or down as needed.
-This allows the script to handle varying workloads efficiently, even at peak usage, without the constraints of physical hardwares.
+This allows the script to handle varying workloads efficiently, even at peak usage, without the constraints of physical hardware.

-**Reliability and Availability:**: Enable the script to operate seamlessly without being affected by hardware failures or downtime, ensuring consistent and dependable performance.
+**Reliability and Availability**: Enable the script to operate seamlessly without being affected by hardware failures or downtime, ensuring consistent and dependable performance.

-**Automated Scheduling**: Schedule and execute code remotely and at regualr intervals, ensuring the data remains consistently up-to-date while minimizing the need for manual intervention.
+**Automated Scheduling**: Schedule and execute code remotely and at regular intervals, ensuring the data remains consistently up-to-date while minimizing the need for manual intervention.

 **Data Storage**: Provide various data storage solutions, e.g. SQL Database, to store the extracted data directly in these services for easy access and retrieval.

 ## Cloud Components

-**1) Cloud Data Source**: To establish a connection to an external website, that serve as an data source from which the Python script retrieves information.
+**1) Cloud Data Source**: Establish a connection to an external website, from which the Python script extracts information.

-**2) Cloud-Based Data Storage**: To stored data extracted by the script
+**2) Data Storage**: Provide a cloud-based solution to store data extracted by the script

-**3) Computing Resources**: Virtual machines to execute the Python script and handle the data extraction process.
+**3) Computing Resources**: Virtual machines to execute Python script and handle the data extraction process.

 **4) Scheduled Task Manager**: Schedule the script to run at regular intervals, with minimal manual intervention.